bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

 The [mol_frame package](https://github.com/apahl/mol_frame) lets us show the molecules as pop-ups (tooltips) when we mouse over each data point.
 We will reproduce each plot as a mol_frame plot.
 The mol_frame package requires a pandas dataframe.

+*Unfortunately, the interactive plots are not working in the blog version of this notebook.
+Please visit the [Google Colab notebook](https://colab.research.google.com/drive/1OfaHxo08tRCVrDf0rIf1dBQbfBPYXVNX?usp=sharing) to access the interactive plot.*

 ```python
 linear_alkanes_mf = mf.MolFrame(linear_alkanes_pd)